hroncok/utvsapi-ripozo/README.md

 This has been developed and run on Python 3 only, legacy Python might not work.

-Install `flask-ripozo`, `ripozo-sqlalchemy`, `Flask-SQLAlchemy` and `mysqlclient` (you'll need mysql devel package for that).
+Install `utvsapitoken`, `flask-ripozo`, `ripozo-sqlalchemy`, `Flask-SQLAlchemy` and `mysqlclient` (you'll need mysql devel package for that).
 You might do it with virtualenv:

     pyvenv venv
     . venv/bin/activate
-    pip install flask-ripozo ripozo-sqlalchemy Flask-SQLAlchemy mysqlclient
+    pip install utvsapitoken flask-ripozo ripozo-sqlalchemy Flask-SQLAlchemy mysqlclient

 Start the service in debug mode: